Own-Data-Privateer/hoardy-web/README.md

 Personal Private Passive Web Archive (`pwebarc`) is a suite of tools to capture, collect, save, mirror, manage archives of (i.e. hoard), and view web pages and whole websites offline.

-In short, `pwebarc`'s main workflow is this: you install an extension/add-on into the browser of your choice (both Firefox- and Chromium-based browsers are supported) and just browse the web while it captures and archives **everything your browser fetches from the network** to your local file system in a way that can be used to reconstruct and replay your browsing session later (by default, the extension has lots of options controlling what data from which tabs should and should not be captured).
+In short, `pwebarc`'s main workflow is this: you install an extension/add-on into the browser of your choice (desktop versions of both Firefox- and Chromium-based browsers are supported, as well as Firefox-for-Android-based browsers) and just browse the web while it captures and archives **everything your browser fetches from the network** to your local file system in a way that can be used to reconstruct and replay your browsing session later (by default, the extension has lots of options controlling what data from which tabs should and should not be captured).

 - See ["Why"](#why) section for why you might want to do this.
 - See ["Highlights"](#highlights) section for a longer description of what `pwebarc` does and does not do.